-RUN p1 . . pn FILE= [keywords] ' filename p1 . . pn [keywords] RUN "statement ' "statement
+RUN p1 . . pn FILE= [keywords] ' filename p1 . . pn [keywords] RUN "statement ' "statement plpn positional parameters read by the INPUT statement filename name of the McBASI program to run; the extension defaults to .MCB "statement McBASI statement to run immediately; 256 characters maximum

-- Var= name of the LW file to store the variable values in after running a program; the file contents are used to initialize the variables unless CLEAR=YES is specified (default=BASICVV1) - SHARE shares variables when one McBASI program runs another
+Clear= YES resets the values of the variables to zero or null before starting the program (default when running a program with the FILE keyword) NO variables retain the values from the previous RUN (default when running the statement immediately) File= name of the McBASI program to run; the extension defaults to .MCB; this keyword is required when using RUN, but is invalid when using the single quote format (') Var= name of the LW file to store the variable values in after running a program; the file contents are used to initialize the variables unless CLEAR=YES is specified (default=BASICVV1)

+SHARE shares variables when one McBASI program runs another